 - New-to-market stocks to watch for this week and in the coming months.

 - How Facebook’s new libra cryptocurrency is leading the charge for a crypto bull market.

 June 24, 2019

 Amber Lancaster: Welcome to this week’s Market Talk.
-I’m Amber Lancaster, joined by Paul Mampilly and Hudson Cashdan.
+I’m Amber Lancaster, joined by Paul Mampilly.
 Ian Dyer is off today.
 Each week we look forward to sharing our viewpoints with you, our readers, and giving insight into what’s on our radar.
 Today’s outlook is for the week of June 24, 2019.
-I’ll begin by sharing with you what I’m watching and then we’ll hear from Hudson and Paul.
+I’ll begin by sharing with you what I’m watching and then we’ll hear from Paul.

 Today I’ll cover three topics plus a brand new segment to our weekly Market Talk.
 First, I will focus on recent U.S. economic releases and upcoming releases.
 The second will be my innovation story of the week.
 The third will be the latest performance numbers with the Disruptification Index.

 Lastly, we are adding a new segment to the weekly Market Talk called The Good News Roundup.
 Paul had a great idea that we should focus on the carious positive news, statistics and pertinent happenings going on.
 Let’s face it, most news is essentially a bad news roundup.
 We’re going to include a good news roundup every week.
 We just want to show you the under-reported positive events we see behind the scenes.

 Last week all eyes were on the Federal Reserve.
 As we predicted during last Monday’s Market Talk, the Federal Reserve left rates unchanged for June.
 The breaking news from the June Federal Open Markets Committee (FOMC) meeting proved Paul’s December 2018 forecast that the Fed will cut rates this year.